Everyone is welcome to worship with us at Salem Lutheran Church in Montevideo!

 Due to the COVID-19 outbreak, our Sunday morning worship services are at 10:00am on the Zoom online platform.

-[When we are not dealing with a COVID-19 virus outbreak] Our worship services are built on the liturgical tradition of the Lutheran Church, with a variety of music styles.
+Our worship services are built on the liturgical tradition of the Lutheran Church, with a variety of music styles.
 Each Sunday we have Confession and Forgiveness, Scripture Readings, a Message, Prayers, and Singing.
 Twice a month we celebrate the Lord's Supper together and welcome any guests to join us.
 There is always something new and different to look forward to and there are many unique services throughout the year!
 With an average worship attendance of around 80 depending on the time of year, Salem is a place where you will get to know people, and they will get to know you.
 Please join us to worship our Lord and Savior Jesus together - you are always welcome here!

 Salem's history goes back to 1873 when the Swedish Evangelical Lutheran Church of Sparta Township (rural Montevideo) was organized.
 Eventually this congregation of Swedish immigrants became Strombeck Lutheran Church.